bigbrozer/awesomeness/docs/lists/utilities.md

 - [KasmVNC](https://github.com/kasmtech/KasmVNC) — Modern VNC Server and client, web based and secure.

+## Resume

+- [Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) — A one-of-a-kind resume builder that keeps your privacy in mind.
+Completely secure, customizable, portable, open-source and free forever.

 ## Security

 - [hackingtool](https://github.com/Z4nzu/hackingtool) — ALL IN ONE Hacking Tool For Hackers